Navigating Pregnancy Food Safety: Your Essential Guide

 Check for Pasteurisation: Many soft cheeses available in supermarkets are pasteurised, making them safe for pregnancy.
 Always read labels carefully!

 Heat Treatment: You can safely enjoy these cheeses by heating them until steaming hot.
-The heat kills harmful bacteria while preserving the delicious flavors you love.
+The heat kills harmful bacteria while preserving the delicious flavours you love.
 Try:

 Melted goat cheese on pizza or flatbread